enkore/j4-dmenu-desktop/BUILDING.md

 is done to speed up release builds, but developers may wish to turn this off.

 Although both systems will be supported for compatibility, **Meson should be preferred**.
-Some extra features like [generating Bash completion](#generating-bash-completion) work only on Meson.
-Meson also provides overall better development experience.
+Meson provides overall better development and packaging experience.

 ## Building with CMake
 Out-of-source builds are fully supported.